Goku: Conception and creation

 Goku, and Dragon Ball in general, evolved from one of Akira Toriyama's earlier one-shot series called Dragon Boy.
-In this story, the protagonist looks similar to Goku, but has a pair of wings.
+In this story, the protagonist looks similar to Goku, but has a pair of dragon wings.
 The original inspiration were Hong Kong action cinema, including those by Bruce Lee such as Enter the Dragon (1973) and by Jackie Chan such as Drunken Master (1978); Toriyama said he had a young Chan in mind for a live-action Goku, stating that "nobody could play Goku but him."
 Goku uses a variety and hybrid of East Asian martial arts styles, including Karate and Wing Chun (Kung fu).

 Bulma and Goku were the first pair of characters which were introduced in the manga and Toriyama stated that he subsequently introduced other characters in pairs because "that way, I'm able to explain the characters and their relationship to each other through their interactions.
 In my case, I feel that it isn't good to insert too much narration.
 I suppose Goku and Bulma are representative of that."
 He further added that "as a child, Goku doesn't know anything [of the world], so without Bulma, he'd be a character who didn't say anything."
-Toriyama mentioned Torishima wanted Goku to form a relationship with Bulma, but this was never applied to the series.
+Toriyama mentioned his editor Kazuhiko Torishima wanted Goku to form a relationship with Bulma, but this was never applied to the series.
 With the conclusion of the Cell arc, Gohan was intended to replace his father as the protagonist, but Toriyama later decided that Gohan was unsuitable for the role.
 According to Toriyama, Goku is more of a selfish person than a hero as his main interest in the story is to fight strong opponents rather than protecting the innocent.
 As a result, Toriyama was angered when the anime adaptations of Dragon Ball started portraying Goku as more heroic than his manga counterpart.
 Toei kept portraying Goku as a more heroic figure, especially in the anime sequel Dragon Ball GT where he often rescues his granddaughter Pan as producer Kōzō Morishita was influenced by the 1997 film Titanic.